Initiatives

 History

+The Hip-Hop Education Center (HHEC) addresses the systemic lack of culturally responsive education, the underrepresentation of Black and Brown educators, and the need for equitable access to creative career pathways.
+Traditional education often fails to engage marginalized youth, leading to disengagement, limited opportunities, and cultural erasure.
 The Hip-Hop-based education framework is a student-centered wholistic approach using Hip-Hop history, culture and music as a hook, bridge, and/or discipline to learning and teaching.
-For over 30 years visionary leader, Founder and Executive Director Martha Diaz has pioneered the field, culminating in the creation of the Hip Hop Education Center; a nexus to centralize and connect the work of Hip-Hop artists, teachers, students, scholars, archivists, curators, and social entrepreneurs from across the globe.
+For over 30 years visionary leader, Founder and Executive Director Martha Diaz has pioneered the field, culminating in the creation of the HHEC; a nexus to centralize and connect the work of Hip-Hop artists, teachers, students, scholars, archivists, curators, and social entrepreneurs from across the globe.

 Photo by Budgeron Bach